mlflow/mlflow/docs/source/pipelines.rst

       Data profiling is often best viewed with "quantiles" mode.
 To switch it on, on the Facet data profile, find ``Chart to show``, click the selector below, and choose ``Quantiles``.

-4. Iterate over step 2 and 3: make changes in an individual step, and test them by running the step and observing the results it produces.
+4. Iterate over step 2 and 3: make changes to an individual step, and test them by running the step and observing the results it produces.
    Use ``Pipeline.inspect()`` to visualize the overall Pipeline dependency graph and artifacts each step produces.